1961 Targa Florio: Race

-At the start, Moss would take an immediate lead, which would eventually build up to around 90 seconds, with his team-mate Bonnier in second place.
-The leading Ferrari was that of von Trips and he would be trailing along further behind, yet it seemed more than obvious the Ferrari 246 SP just couldn’t match the overall performance of the nimble Porsches The Ferrari of Phil Hill and Ginther suffered an accident of the very first lap, and was one of 24 cars that didn’t reach half distance.
+At the start, Moss in the No. 136 Porsche took an immediate lead, which would eventually build up to around 90 seconds, with his team-mate Bonnier in second place.
+The leading Ferrari was No. 162 of von Trips, it seemed the Ferrari 246 SP just couldn’t match the overall performance of the nimble Porsches The other V6 Ferrari of Phil Hill and Ginther suffered an accident on the very first lap, and was one of 24 cars that didn’t reach half distance.
+The V12 works Ferrari was also out early.

 After a few laps, Moss would have to hand the car over to Graham Hill.
-Hill’s inexperience of the event was coming into play.
-While he would stay out of trouble and would have a decent pace, it wouldn’t be fast enough as the Ferrari of von Trips and Gendebien took the overall lead by nearly 80 seconds, while Bonnier/Gurney fell back to third.
-Still, Hill had done his job, he complete a couple of laps and would hand the car back to Moss for the remainder of the race.
+Despite having finished 5th in 1960, and Porsche testing a lot before Targas like Mercedes did in 1955, Hill’s inexperience of the event was coming into play.
+While he stayed out of trouble and had a decent pace, it wasn't fast enough.
+The Ferrari of von Trips and Gendebien took the overall lead by nearly 80 seconds, while Bonnier/Gurney fell back to third.
+Still, Hill had done his job, he completed a couple of laps and handed the car back to the 1955 winner Moss for the remainder of the race.

-Moss picked up the pace quite dramatically and was soon right back up with the leading Ferrari.
-He wasn’t going to be stop and he soon was back in the lead.
+Moss picked up the pace quite dramatically and was soon right back up with the leading Ferrari which also was the last remaining one, with three works Porsche in the hunt.
+Thus, Moss wasn’t going to be stopped and was soon back in the lead.
 In reply, von Trips set an amazing fastest lap, with an average speed of 67.019 mph.
-Still heading into the final lap, he followed Moss in the running order.
+Still, heading into the final lap, he followed Moss in the running order.
 Moss headed into the last lap with a lead of more than a minute over the Ferrari.
 By this point he had covered more than 440 miles, when the differential failed.
-He was just a few miles around from victory.
+He was just a few miles from victory, but the enlarged engine and his pace was too much for the drivetrain.

-The Ferrari of von Trips/Gendebien inherited the lead, to take the victory, completing 10 laps, covering 447.388 miles in just under 7½ hours of racing, averaging a speed of 64.272 mph.
-Second place went to the works Porsche of Bonnier and Gurney in a Porsche 718 RS 61, albeit over 4½ mins adrift.
-The podium was complete by another works Porsche, of Herrmann and Barth who were further 12 mins behind.
+The 2.4 liter Ferrari of von Trips/Gendebien inherited the lead, to take the victory, completing 10 laps, covering 447.388 miles in just under 7½ hours of racing, averaging a speed of 64.272 mph.
+Second and third place went to the other works Porsche 718 RS 61.
+The 2.0 liter of Bonnier and Gurney finished second, albeit over 4½ mins adrift.
+The podium was completed by the smaller 1.7 liter works Porsche of Herrmann and Barth who were a further 12 mins behind.